NIAEFEUP/examCalendar/README.md

 Clone this repo to your desktop and run `npm install` on folder `src/web/backend/` to install all the dependencies.

+Create a MySQL local server with the setup present in the SQL files in /database.

 Rename the file `example-config.json` inside `src/web/backend/` to `config.json` and change the credentials inside to match your MySQL configuration.

 ## Usage

+To completely setup the project, several systems must be brought up:

+- Scheduler backend (src/scheduler):
+  - TODO
+- WebApp backend (src/web/backend):
-Run `npm start` to start the backend server of the web interface.
+  - Run `npm start` at system root to start the backend server of the web interface.
+  - This will use port 8081 to run the backend
+- WebApp frontend (src/web/frontend):
-Set up a web server at the folder `src/web/frontend/`.
-After that, access your web server with your browser.
+  - Set up a web server (like [XAMPP](https://www.apachefriends.org/download.html)) at the frontend root dir.
+The frontend should then be accessible through localhost in a web browser.
+  - Web app users must be registered in the 'users' table in the database.